thalperi/nodebit/docs/getting-started.md

 By the end of this guide, you'll be able to:
 - Set up and configure Nodebit workspaces
-- Use the basic admin interface
+- Use the basic distributed dashboard
 - Create Node-RED flows for file and database operations (demo mode)
 - Understand the demo mode and prepare for real implementation